jjpickering10/CI-MS3-CoastalCatchIOW/docs/testing/TESTING.md

 - Logout function returns to login page.

 - Clicking back in the browser after logging out will return to login page if the previous page required session data.

+- Tested rating functionality.
+If logged in users havent rated a location.
+The message 'You havent rated this yet" is displayed.
+After successful rating.
+This is updated to their rating.
+Total rating for location is updated along with it.

+***User Stories***

 First Time Visitor Goals